It is fantastic when innovation and women’s sport come together to provide a product that enhanced how Women play sport.

 ‘There are a lot of women who really wanted a closer fit and that’s how this boot was designed; it really caters towards a true woman’s shape.
 We totally looked at the woman’s shape and built the shoe, whereas nearly every other shoe you see in the marketplace now says they’re a women’s shoe but they are really just a resized men’s last,’ Mark says.
 ‘I thought, “No one’s actually built a true football last for women, I wanted ASICS to be the first to do it”.’

 The boot’s outer is crafted in kangaroo leather to improve feel on the foot, while the outsole is made from a solyte polymer instead of the traditional nylon, again to offer a bit of give in the boot on the field.
-The first shipment of the product arrived in Australia in late November and was officially launched on 1 January this year.

 Note: ASICS is an APA Endorsed Product Partner; however, the new Lethal women’s football boot is not APA endorsed.